ccoopq/Planning_ME5413/README.md

 ## Dependencies

 - System Requirements:
-  - Ubuntu 20.04 (18.04 not yet tested)
+  - Ubuntu 18.04
-  - ROS Noetic (Melodic not yet tested)
+  - ROS Melodic
   - C++11 and above
   - CMake: 3.0.2 and above
-- This repo depends on the following standard ROS pkgs:
+- This repo depends on the following standard ROS pkgs (some are in the /src):
   - `roscpp`
   - `rospy`
   - `rviz`